 He never could have imagined what lay ahead.
 Read More.

-The past is never dead.
+The past is a foreign country;

 Capt. the Chevalier Richard Mingo Sweeney of Bolger’s Park, Lt.
 RCN (R), Capt.
 CA (R), GCLJ, KMLJ, OL